dupgit/sauvegarde/man/cdpfglclient.md

 **-i**, **--ip=IP**:

-   IP address where server program is waiting for the client to send POST ang GET commands.
+   IP address where server program is waiting for the client to send POST and GET commands.

 **-p**, **--port=NUMBER**: